THE ORIGINS OF THE PRACTICE

 to the same extent as the surrounding foreskin, the effects become

 more pronounced during erection.
 The erectile frequency has never been measured.
-Also this figure does not include youths
+Also this figure does not include cases of secondary phimosis which develop

 in middle and old age; nor does it include any appreciation of the